EURODEO/e-soh-poc-report/previous-exp/EDR-at-KNMI.md

 ### Benchmark
 Load testing was performed for the following database backends were tested:

-- PostgreSQL production setup as described above
+- PostgreSQL production setup as described above (2 capacity units, 8 vCPU for API service)
 - PostgreSQL on a laptop: similar to described above, but running locally in a `docker compose` stack
 - [Timescale](https://www.timescale.com/) on a laptop: similar to PostgreSQL on a laptop, but with the data table replaced by a Timescale Hypertable with chunks of 4 weeks, and all data older than 8 weeks compressed,